-Most people understand that it is illegal to fail to pay taxes or to deliberately pay an inadequate amount of taxes.
-Underpayments are widespread yet result in relatively few convictions.
+Underpayments of taxes happen often, yet they result in relatively few criminal convictions.
 Perhaps surprisingly, people in the middle tax brackets underreport or fail to pay taxes most often, although some businesses also fail to keep up with their tax obligations.
 The service industry is especially likely to witness underreporting.
 People who are self-employed also underreport often, such as salespeople, car dealers, doctors, lawyers, and accountants.

 You might suspect that some people cut corners when they claim deductions, especially deductions for costs allegedly related to a business.
 However, the statistics do not support this theory.
 Only a small percentage of deductions are inaccurately claimed, and underpayment of taxes due to claiming excessive deductions is relatively rare.